 Understanding what has gone before, as well as looking closely at the anticipated outcomes of the project to be evaluated, gives us our key metrics for assessment.

 Secondly, an understanding of what “success” looks like helps to focus both the project and its evaluation on achieving the intended goal.
 There is no point being wise after the event, wishing a particular insight had been gathered when the project is over.
 Focussing on the assessment of core metrics and milestones enables the evaluator to design their approach.

 Whether a funder knows how effectively their money has been spent, is every bit as important as whether a beneficiary can articulate how a project has impacted on them and how this relates to the efforts of the fundee, in their pursuit of success.
-This process can be frightening for those charged with delivering a project, because they can feel as if they are being personally assessed.
-That is why open and honest communication is so important, so that all concerned recognise they are inextricably linked in achieving success.
+This process can be frightening for those charged with delivering a project because they can feel as if they are being personally assessed.
+That is why open and honest communication is so important so that all concerned recognise they are inextricably linked to achieving success.

 Fourthly, sharing the findings is the final activity an evaluator should undertake.
 This doesn’t mean the publication of an impenetrably long report, or clandestine behind closed doors presentations with a chosen few, rather it requires as much reflection on whom the evaluation is for as what it was intended to assess.
 The evaluation itself should be open to scrutiny, how else can evaluators hope to effectively challenge others.
 Understanding the audience is key to this process.
 This may require multiple presentations, along with a recognition that the success or otherwise of a project can be a very emotive subject, where suggestion can be interpreted as criticism.